valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 **Products app, i.e. Webshop**
 * click on 'Shop' link in the navigation and see if the page renders properly
-* test the filters and see if the breadcrumbs and product selection changes accordingly
+* test the filters and see if the breadcrumbs and product selection change accordingly
 * try adding a product into the cart by clicking on 'add to cart' buttons of the products displayed in the webshop
 * if you're an admin, check if you see an 'edit' and 'delete' icon in the top left corner of each product card
     * try to edit a product by clicking on the 'edit' icon